Connect with others who understand.

 • Human epidermal growth factor receptor 2 (HER2)

 ER and PR are types of proteins called hormone receptors.
-These proteins attach to hormones (molecules that act as signals) that are produced by the body.
+These proteins attach to hormones (molecules that act as signals) that the body produces.
 Breast cancer cells that contain ER or PR rely on hormones to continue growing.
 Likewise, breast cancer cells that have HER2 on their surface rely on HER2 to grow.

 Doctors use the terms “positive” and “negative” to describe a cancer’s status.
 For example, breast cancer that is hormone receptor-positive contains one or both of the hormone receptor proteins.
 Researchers have developed drug treatments that can block ER, PR, and HER2.
 This prevents cancer cells from growing and eventually kills the cells.